 A comprehensive review and comparison of the requirements in each jurisdiction was undertaken as part of the background research for development of this guideline and, where possible, essential requirements for tyre storage and fire risk management have been identified which are considered to be applicable to most Australian jurisdictions.
 These are included in boxes like this throughout the guideline.

 Furthermore, a checklist which provides an overview of all essential requirements has been provided in Appendix B.

 This guideline does not seek to replace legislation or regulations.
-The regulations and guidelines relevant to your state or territory should be considered in conjunction with this guideline.
+The regulations and guidelines relevant to your state or territory must be considered in conjunction with this guideline (refer to heirarchy discussed in Section 6.1 if in doubt).